Lille crashes, falls to Troyes in French league - TSN.ca

 PARIS (AP) — Monaco stretched its winning run to seven games to pull within three points of second-place Marseille in the race for Champions League spots by downing Angers 2-0 in the French league on Sunday.

-Monaco stayed fourth, level on points on with Rennes, which has a much better goal difference.
+Monaco stayed fourth, level on points with Rennes, which has a much better goal difference.

 The top two French clubs enter the group stage of the Champions League while the third-place team goes to the third qualifying round of the lucrative European competition.

+Metz extended its winless streak to 14 games and is six points off the relegation playoff spot with just three rounds left.

+Midtable Lille had its European hopes dashed when it conceded three penalties and had Portugal midfielder Renato Sanches and Turkey forward Burak Yilmaz sent off in a 3-0 defeat at Troyes.

 Troyes inched closer to securing safety by moving five points clear of the relegation zone just a year after gaining promotion.
-Lille is six points off a Europa Conference League playoff spot.
+Lille is nine points off a Europa Conference League playoff spot.

 Ten-man Brest beat struggling Clermont 2-0 with goals from Lilian Brassier and Steve Mounie.
 Brest midfielder Romain Del Castillo was red-carded for a high tackle in the 22nd.
 Clermont remained 17th, just two points above the relegation zone.